 "O-o-o-u, ooh!!
-What school did they send them to?"
+What school are they sending them to?"

 "A school close to Canadian border, north."

 "In the history, years ago, there used to be Windigo.
 They call them Windigo because they eat one another.
 And he's up there."
-That's what she said.

 My mother laughed at them.
 "Maybe that was true in the olden days, but they don't now," my mother told her.
 But the old lady had that in her head all the time.
 The story‑tale‑ing of the history, way back, was empowered.

 You can believe only half of the stories you hear.
 Most of that is a story

-The White people didn't have the government school like we did, like the Indian did, but the White people had public schools and they worked at home.
+The white people didn't have the government school like we did -- like the Indian did -- but the white people had public schools and they worked at home.

 When I went to the Tower government school I thought I was leaving my people.
 My folks signed for three years, and I stayed up on Vermillion Lake, at the Tower Indian School at Tower, Minnesota, all that time.
 When I got up there I thought I was losing my Indian way of life, my Indian learning.
 But they were sending me off for a better education, with schooling and everything.

-I went to the Nett Lake Indian School too.
-That's pretty near, pretty close, to Canadian Indians, and I met a lot of Canadian people.
+The Nett Lake Indian School at Tower is pretty near -- pretty close to -- Canadian Indians, and I met a lot of Canadian people there.
 There's where I was first puzzled talking Indian to them.
 When they said, "Where'd you come from?"
 I said, "Ball Club."
-And they were talking Indian.

 "Is your father living?"